papanito/ansible-role-crowdsec/README.md

 There are [different installation options][installation] and the role will do the following

-- on debian systems it installs the package from the repo
+- on debian or rhel systems it installs the package from the repo
 - for all others, it installs it from [tarball](https://doc.crowdsec.net/Crowdsec/v1/getting_started/installation/#using-the-unattended-wizard)

+> Tarball installtion does currently not work.
+I plan to enable this asap, but this requires to consider a proper update mechanism (see open issues)

 ## Requirements